coodic/.github/profile/README.md

 -->
 # 👋 Welcome to COODIC

-**Coodic** is a technology-driven software company dedicated to delivering innovative, scalable, and intelligent digital solutions.
+**COODIC** is a technology-driven software company dedicated to delivering innovative, scalable, and intelligent digital solutions.
 We specialize in crafting high-performance applications, websites, enterprise systems, and AI-powered platforms tailored to meet the evolving needs of modern businesses.

 ---